ahadjixenofontos/pres-data-intersections/PITCHME.md

 <br>
 - What are the implications of our philosophical positions for how we carry out data science?
 <br> <br>
-- There is a rich literature that contextualizes how we do science
+- There is a rich literature that contextualizes how we do (data) science

 Note:
 Again, whichever philosophy you subscribe to, the important thing is to be aware of how your positions, the results of your collection of experiences, influence your work.